takac/europython-notes/memory-in-python.markdown

 runsnakerun

 Malloc alternatives, libjemalloc, libtcmalloc

-procs- in some cases using different malloc impls may help to retrieve mem from Cpthon back to system but may work against you
+Pros- in some cases using different malloc impls may help to retrieve mem from Cpthon back to system but may work against you

+build pythonin debug mode --with-pydebug

+valgrind - memory debugger

+gdb-heap (low level)

+dowser - cherrypy

+delegate mem intensive tasks to other processes Regularly restart processes go for low hanging fruit like `__slots__`